-This is the Technological University of the Shannon's (TUS) Gender Pay Gap Report for 2023 and represents the second year of publication.
+This is the 2024 Gender Pay Gap Report for the Technological University of the Shannon (TUS) and represents the third year of publication.

 The gender pay gap shows the difference between the average earnings of all men versus that of all women in an organisation.
 It compares the pay of all working men and women; not just those in similar jobs, with similar working pattern or with similar competencies, qualifications or experience.
 If an organisation reports a gender pay gap, it does not mean women are paid less than men for doing the same job, but it does show that, on average, men occupy higher-paying roles than women.